j-s-ashley/cz-2025-summer-minutes/06-01-council.md

 # Warm fuzzies

-Elliette: Donnell for Welcome BBQ Greatness <3
+**Elliette**: Donnell for Welcome BBQ Greatness <3

-Lili:

-say a nice thing about a housemate, or two, or ten(or more!)

-# latest vibe: 5 minutes
-lovely or rancid, evergreen or transient— what vibes do you see?
-(a vibe check for the house, this can be something positive or negative you notice about house culture)
+**Lili**: Electra is doing great things.

+# Vibe Check

-Donnell: Teachers be fuckin'.
+**Donnell**: Teachers be fuckin'.

-Elliette: Stay with your guests.
-Random old dude just walked into an occupied bedroom 'cause he "used to live there."
+**Elliette**: Stay with your guests.
+Random old dude just walked into an occupied bedroom 'cause he "used to live there." [snaps all around]

-# workshifter of the week: 1 minute
+# Workshifter of the Week

-Elliette:

-# member announcements: 5 minutes
- maybe an update, maybe a question anyone can announce a suggestion(and/or a question)

-"Be strong like tomboys..."
+**Elliette**: Anyone who did a workshift this past week.

+# Member Announcements:

+**Donnell**: "be strong like tomboys be cute like femboys be creative like furries be smart like twinks"

-David and Vivi are organizing Kaptialism so as not to stress social. $3-4 per person, tentatively scheduled for Saturday.
+David and Vivi are organizing **Kaptialism** so as not to stress social. $3-4 per person, tentatively scheduled for Saturday.

-For those who don't know about K, CZ classic party, given "funds" at hte beginning, truth or dare.
+For those who don't know about **Kaptialism**, CZ classic party, participants are given "funds" at the beginning and the game is similar to truth or dare.
+Check the wiki for more deets.

-Shout out chef ellory.

 "It's in my brain forever." - Elliette

-Tavi - Duck hatchling named Lavender.
+**Tavi**: Duck hatchling named Lavender.
 Pic in Discord.
 And Tyrone the Gecko got crickets.

 Donnell's real pronouns are finally listed in Discord.

-# manager announcements: 20 minutes
-maybe an update, maybe a question need not be elected to give a suggestion(and/or a question) This is where managers might give an update on what they’re doing, pose a question to the house, or generally “announce” something. any member(regardless of whether they have an elected position) can speak during this time, and CZars often ask questions or give statements during manager announcements.
+# Manager Announcements

-NMO - Options:
+## NMO - Options:
  - Tues/Thurs, W/F, next Sunday
  - 6 or 7 ish

-Locked in for 7
+Locked in for 7 on Tues/Thurs.

 Temp check: Food Manager Election

 Donnell's plan until Lena gets back on the 20th.
-So he will propose a small fee to fund staples.
+So, he will propose a small fee to fund staples.

-## list of empty positions(meaning there are no candidates for the position not that someone is installed in the position)
+## Empty positions (meaning there are no candidates for the position not that someone is installed in the position)

-year-long
+### year-long
-Adcom Representative
+ - Adcom Representative
-Board representative (position 2 of 2)
+ - Board representative (position 2 of 2)
-summer
+### summer
+ - secretary
+ - safe space and security (position 2 of 2)
+ - health
+ - food (maybe)
+### fall
+ - house
-secretary
+ - secretary
+ - health
+ - habitability
-safe space and security (position 2 of 2) health food (maybe) fall house secretary health habitability social (2 positions) safe space and security (position 2 of 2)
+ - social (2 positions)
+ - safe space and security (position 2 of 2)
-house: VACANT
+ - house: VACANT
-secretary: VACANT
+ - secretary: VACANT
-workshift:  Elliette (she/her) and Joseph (he/him)
+ - workshift:  Elliette (she/her) and Joseph (he/him)
-health: VACANT
+ - health: VACANT
-food: VACANT
+ - food: VACANT
-kitchen: Donnell Wright (he/him)
+ - kitchen: Donnell Wright (he/him)
-network: Michael Dugbartey (he/him)
+ - network: Michael Dugbartey (he/him)
-habitability: VACANT
+ - habitability: VACANT
-waste reduction: Sobhan Hassanvand (he/him)
+ - waste reduction: Sobhan Hassanvand (he/him)
-maintenance: Jordan Locke(he/him)  and Sai (he/him)
+ - maintenance: Jordan Locke(he/him)  and Sai (he/him)
-social: Wynter (any/all) and Zely (she/her)
+ - social: Wynter (any/all) and Zely (she/her)
-safe space & security: Izzy Morren (she/they) and VACANT
+ - safe space & security: Izzy Morren (she/they) and VACANT
-mail: Nyanza (she/they)
+ - mail: Nyanza (she/they)
-board rep: Tavi (she/her) and VACANT
+ - board rep: Tavi (she/her) and VACANT

 ## Other announcements

-Sign up for workshifts - Elliette, last temp week
+**Elliette**: Sign up for workshifts - last temp week

-Tavi - Board meeting this Thursday, agenda to be sent out when received, learn about what's going on in the wider BSC.
+**Tavi** - Board meeting this Thursday, agenda to be sent out when received, learn about what's going on in the wider BSC.

-Nyanza - If you do not want your package being put away at all, let Nyanza know.
+**Nyanza** - If you do not want your package being put away at all, let Nyanza know.
 Don't mess with the board unless your package has already been put away.

-Vivi - For new memebers, NMO, fireside chats, workshops, are required or fines will be enforced.
+**Vivi** - For new memebers, NMO, fireside chats, workshops, are required or fines will be enforced.
 Consent, cleanliness, quiet hours, etc. in fireside chats.
 Only need to go to 1 out of the 4 nights of fireside chats.

-# nominations, elections, and installations: 15  minutes
+# Nominations, Elections, and Installations

 ## Installations